 Bi-Directional Ammonia Surface Flux: The bi-directional ammonia algorithm of Zhang et al. (2010) is available as an option to the original unidirectional Zhang deposition algorithm.
 Default landuse-dependent "emission potentials" control ammonia "compensation points" (surface concentrations) along the surface-air transport circuit.
 When atmospheric ammonia concentration exceeds the compensation point, a net deposition flux is calculated from air to surface; in the opposite case, a net emission flux is calculated from surface to air.

-Horizontal Advection Solver Options: CAMx uses the Piecewise Parabolic Method (PPM) of Colella and Woodward (1984), and the area-preserving advection solver of Bott (1989).
-Both possess high-order accuracy, little numerical diffusion, and are sufficiently quick for applications on very large grids.
+Advection Solver Options: CAMx offers the choice of the Piecewise Parabolic Method (PPM; Colella and Woodward, 1984) or the area-preserving advection solver of Bott (1989) to solve horizontal advection.
+Either the PPM scheme or a customized implicit hybrid scheme is used to solve vertical advection.
+Both PPM and Bott possess high-order accuracy, little numerical diffusion, and are sufficiently quick for applications on very large grids.